MarioMingarro/SppTrend/README.md

 `SppTrend` provides a structured workflow for analyzing these trends:

 1.  **Environmental Data Integration (Optional)**:  Enhance your occurrence records with environmental context using functions like `get_era5_tme()` for temperature data or `extract_elevation()` for elevation.
 2.  **Overall Trend Estimation**: Calculate the average temporal trend of selected response variables across all species using `overall_trend()`.
-This provides a general baseline to compare with individual specie trend.
+This provides a general baseline to compare with individual species trend.
 3.  **Individual Trend Analysis**: Determine the specific temporal trends for each species and response variable using `spp_trend()`.
 This allows comparison of individual species' responses to the overall trend.
 4.  **Ecological Strategy Classification**: Categorize species into distinct ecological strategies based on the significance and direction of their individual trends relative to the overall trend using `spp_strategy()`.

-### Data Requirements
+### Data requirements

 To utilize the package effectively, your dataset must include the following information for each occurrence: